Contact information

 I work with medical professionals to design, achieve grant funding, conduct, analyse and report randomised clinical trials.
 I have a particular interest in trials that investigate surgical and other complex interventions.
 My specific areas of interest include trials involving clustering or learning effects at the centre- or treatment-provider-level and methods to mitigate these effects through design and analysis.

-While at the Liverpool CTU, I undertook a Doctoral Fellowship (PhD) at the University of Liverpool, funded by the National Institute of Health Research.
+Before joining OCTRU and CSM as Lead Statistician in January 2022, I worked at the Liverpool Clinical Trials Unit (CTU) as a Senior Trial Statistician for 11 years.
+I completed an Doctoral Fellowship (PhD), funded by the National Institute of Health Research.
 My thesis was entitled: Learning and clustering: statistical adjustment for the learning curve and clustering effects in randomised surgical trials.
 I previously obtained an MSc in Statistics with Medical Application and a BSc in Mathematics at the University of Sheffield.

 Externally, I serve as the independent statistician on data monitoring and trial steering committees and peer review for various medical and trials methodology journals.